Density ratio model for multiple types of survival data with empirical likelihood: Application

 The analysis of the length of time spent in hospitals from admission to discharge is key in adjusting hospital policy, resource allocation and improving the level of care given to the patients.
 The Population Health Records platform is a web application which combines health data from multiple sources related to population health monitoring \citep{shaba}.
 Using this platform, we considered a 30-day (one-month) period for admission/discharge dates for patients in a Montreal-area hospital.
 Due to various privacy constraints on the type of data, the admission/discharge dates were listed on an integer scale with the earliest date set to $0$ (i.e. specific calendar date information removed).
 Individuals who were admitted before the one-month period but were still in the hospital during this period formed the length-biased right-censored data subset, whereas those individuals who were admitted during the one-month period formed the right-censored data subset.
 For both sets of data, the durations were right-censored by the end date of the one-month period.
-The RC data consists of 369 observations with a right-censoring proportion of approximately 20\%, whereas the LBRC data consists of 69 observations with a right-censoring proportion of approximately 28\%.
+The RC data consists of 369 observations with a right-censoring proportion of approximately 20\%, whereas the LBRC data consists of 69 observations with a right-censoring proportion of approximately 28\%. \com{We assessed the stationarity assumption in the set of left-truncated right-censored failure time data graphically using the methods described by \cite{asgha3} and found that the stationarity assumption was plausible.
+For the specific graphs and associated details, see the Supplementary Materials.}

-First, using only the subset of RC data, we computed the Kaplan--Meier estimator of the survival function and using only the subset of LBRC data, we computed the NPMLE of the survival function.
-We simulated random draws from these respective survival function estimators and plotted the corresponding empirical histograms in Figure \ref{Fig1}.
-From the histogram plot, while there are some similarities between the two histograms, they exhibit some differences for short hospital durations, suggesting that the underlying hospital duration distributions for the RC and LBRC data subsets are not identical.
-Based on this observation, we believe the use of the DRM is sensible to capture the similarities in the duration distributions, where we assume the RC observations are drawn from the reference distribution.
+First, using only the subset of RC data, we computed the Kaplan--Meier estimator of the survival function and using only the subset of LBRC data, we computed the NPMLE of the survival function. \com{Using a nonparametric bootstrapping procedure, we computed 95\% pointwise confidence intervals for the estimates and present the results in the left panel of Figure \ref{Fig2}.
+From the estimated survival curves, there are clear differences in the shapes of the hospital stay duration distributions for the RC and LBRC data.} Based on this observation, we believe the use of the DRM is sensible to capture the similarities in the duration distributions, where we assume the RC observations are drawn from the reference distribution.